dalvlex/ws-keyboard/README.md

 ### Description
 WebSocket Keyboard is a client-server tool for sending keyboard events from a HTTPS page on your desktop/mobile to the active display of a linux server.

 This package was put together to allow control of a Raspberry Pi 4 from my Android mobile phone without using a physical keyboard.
-There is almost no lag on the local network as it uses sockets for communication.
 It works on Ubuntu 16.04 LTS and above, Raspbian Jessie and above.
+And there is almost no lag on the local network as it uses sockets for communication.

 ### Install
 ```